Pause and Reflect on How Far You’ve Come

 Reflection is a form of presence.

 Pausing to reflect is usually fun and satisfying.
+And most of us miss out on the opportunity.

-What have you accomplished in the first half of 2023?
+What have you accomplished so far?

 How have you grown?

-How have you changed, grown, and evolved?
+How have you changed, evolved, or become more yourself?

 What you practice grows.